Optimized Layerwise Approximation for Efficient Private Inference on Fully Homomorphic Encryption: Introduction

 With the advancement of cloud computing, numerous data sets are being shared online, and data analysis is often carried out through data sharing via the cloud.
 One prominent example is Machine Learning as a Service (MLaaS), which involves performing machine learning tasks in the cloud.
 However, sharing data via the cloud requires significant attention to privacy concerns.
 Therefore, \textit{privacy-preserving machine learning} (PPML) is imperative to provide secure machine learning services while guaranteeing data privacy.
 One of the promising solutions in PPML is homomorphic encryption (HE).
 Clients can use this HE technique to encrypt their data, preventing the disclosure of personal information in the shared data on the cloud.
 By leveraging the properties of HE, servers can perform private inference (PI) using homomorphic operations directly on ciphertexts without decryption.
 Since fully homomorphic encryption (FHE) allows an unlimited number of operations on ciphertext, it is particularly well-suited for deep learning tasks requiring long sequential computations for many layers \cite{gilad2016cryptonets, ngraph, HCNN_GPU, strided, lee2023precise, kim2023optimized, pmlr-v202-lee23m}.

 One of the important techniques in PPML using FHE is approximating non-arithmetic functions (e.g., ReLU, sigmoid, and GELU), since existing FHE schemes support only basic arithmetic operations such as addition and multiplication.
 Such approximation techniques in PI can be categorized into two approaches: \emph{post-training approximation} (PTA), and \emph{approximation-aware training} (AAT).
 The PTA method focuses on utilizing existing well pre-trained networks by approximating activation functions with polynomials precisely, without modifying model parameters or structures \cite{lee2022privacy,strided,kim2023optimized}.
-The key is to approximate the given polynomial as accurately as possible, which has traditionally required the use of high-degree polynomials.
-On the other hand, the AAT method aims to minimize the degree of polynomials used for activation functions \cite{gilad2016cryptonets,FasterCryptoNets,HCNN_GPU}.
-For performing PI using only 2--3 degree polynomials, the AAT method allows redesigning models or retraining.
-This approach might require additional training computations or supplementary data to apply lower-degree polynomials.
-The two approximation methods cannot be compared as one being superior to the other, as each has its own clear advantages and disadvantages, making them both important PI approaches that should be studied independently.
+The key is to approximate the given polynomial as accurately as possible, which has traditionally required the use of high-degree polynomials. \bl{On the other hand, the AAT method aims to replace the activation functions of validated model with entirely different low-degree polynomials, such as only 2--3 degree polynomials, followed by retraining to update the parameters \cite{gilad2016cryptonets,FasterCryptoNets,HCNN_GPU,ali2020polynomial}.} This approach \bl{requires} additional training computations or supplementary data to apply lower-degree polynomials.